CMSNA Charter

 Highland Games

-The CMSNA publishes a newsletter, the MacLaren Standard, four times each year for the purpose of informing the Society membership of Clan activities, as well as to feature articles on history, culture, genealogy, etc. A copy of each newsletter is provided to all members.
+CMSNA digitally publishes a newsletter, The MacLaren Standard, four times each year for the purpose of informing the Society membership of Clan activities, as well as to feature articles on history, culture, genealogy, etc. A link to the newsletter is sent to the active members.
+As required to enhance the importance of select communications regarding events, activities and actions, CMSNA members may be sent emails and/or directed to website pages for these important communications.

 CMSNA Genealogy Project